-Not in theory.
-However providing what makes you choose your beliefs, insects are something you may be interested on eating.
+No. However providing what makes you choose your beliefs, insects are something you may be interested on eating.
 If you are vegetarian or vegan based on environmental or sustainable concerns, crickets can be a great solution.
 They are much more sustainable to farm than livestock.
-Lear more at “Why Eat Crickets“.
+Learn more at “Why Eat Crickets“.

 Yes, in some cases.
-Crickets are arthropods, just like shrimps, crabs and lobsters and they can cause allergic reactions for individuals with a crustacean shellfish allergy.
-So if you have a crustacean shellfish allergy, you may be allergic to crickets.
-Stay away from them!
+Crickets are arthropods, just like prawns, crabs and lobsters and they can cause allergic reactions for individuals with a crustacean shellfish allergy.
+So if you have a crustacean shellfish allergy, you may be sensitive / allergic to crickets.

 Our crickets are Canadian.
 We source our organic cricket protein powder from a reputable organic cricket farm in Canada.
 They are ground into a powder in Canada and packed here in Byron Bay, Australia.

-The crickets are harvested at the end of their life cycle.
-Once they are harvested, they are slowly frozen to simulate the natural process of hibernation when mature.
-After that, the crickets are washed, roasted and then grounded into powder.
+Harvest happens at the end of the crickets life cycle (at 6-8 weeks).
+To cull the crickets, they use carbon dioxide (CO2), then the crickets are washed, roasted and then ground into powder.
 Microbial, coliform and salmonella tests are made during the production process.

 Yes!
 The paleo crowd seem to accept crickets as friendly.